micmejia/bible-dump/NKJV/Exodus/Exod 21.md

 "And if a man sells his daughter to be a female slave, she shall not go out as the male slaves do.

 ###### 8
-If she [^b]does not please her master, who has betrothed her to himself, then he shall let her be redeemed.
+If she does not please her master, who has betrothed her to himself, then he shall let her be redeemed.
 He shall have no right to sell her to a foreign people, since he has dealt deceitfully with her.

 ###### 9
 And if he has betrothed her to his son, he shall deal with her according to the custom of daughters.